ZahraZali/ClusTremor/README.md

 ## ClusTremor Algorithm - Code Instruction

 The complete code for the ClusTremor algorithm can be found in the ClusTremor.ipynb notebook located in the src folder.
-This notebook includes the implementation of the algorithm, including autoencoder construction, clustering, fine-tuning, and evaluation.
+This notebook includes the implementation of the algorithm, including autoencoder construction and evaluation, clustering, and fine-tuning.

 Here's a breakdown of the ClusTremor algorithm code: